Take it all off– your makeup, that is!

 1. Take it off!

 First, rid your skin of any makeup and impurities you can visibly see.
-Gently sweep micellar water or coconut oil around your face in circular motions for about 30 seconds, or until everything has been completely softened and dislodged from where it was originally applied.
+Gently sweep micellar water or massage coconut oil on your face in circular motions for about 30 seconds, or until everything has been completely softened and dislodged from where it was originally applied.
 Then RINSE (no matter what your product says) with lukewarm water.

 3. Tone and moisturize.